Friday, April 13, 2012

 Notice the more death metal approach off of 1990's Will to Power

 By the time of the release of their first full-length album--1993's Stillbirth Machine--their sound was more or less death metal with black metal influences to it.
 This is the sound that they are primarily know for down to this today.
 This sound continued on albums such as 1995's Dawn Bringer and 1998's An Ending in Fire.
-Their sound greatly resembles that of legendary death/black metal band Angelcorpse, and this makes perfect sense, being that Pete Helmkamp was a member of both bands.
+Their sound greatly resembles that of legendary blackened death metal band Angelcorpse, and this makes perfect sense, being that Pete Helmkamp was a member of both bands.

 "Forsake Me This Mortal Coil" highlights their mature sound